Titus Mafolo

-Magashe Titus Mafolo (born January 1956) is a South African politician, political strategist, businessman, and intellectual who was the chief political adviser to President Thabo Mbeki.
+Magashe Titus Mafolo (born January 1956) was a South African politician, political strategist, businessman, and intellectual who was the chief political adviser to President Thabo Mbeki.
 Before that, he represented the African National Congress (ANC) in the National Assembly during the first democratic Parliament.

 Early life and career

 Born in January 1956 in Sekhukhune, Mafolo grew up in Atteridgeville outside Pretoria.
 He trained as a journalist and was active in the anti-apartheid movement in the Pretoria region, including as a member of the executive of the United Democratic Front.

 Career in government

 In South Africa's first post-apartheid elections in 1994, Mafolo was elected to represent the ANC in the National Assembly, where he chaired the Portfolio Committee on Housing.
 During the same period, he worked for the Institute for Democracy in South Africa.
 In 1998, he was recruited as a political adviser to Thabo Mbeki, then the Deputy President of South Africa and soon to become the President.
 In 1999, Mafolo followed Mbeki to the presidency, where he was chief presidential political adviser for the next nine years; he left with Mbeki in September 2008, when the ANC forced to Mbeki to resign.

 The Mail & Guardian identified Mafolo as "a key figure in the presidency", linking him, among other things, to 2001 media reports that Cyril Ramaphosa, Tokyo Sexwale, and Mathews Phosa had spearheaded a political conspiracy against Mbeki in the run-up to the ANC's 51st National Conference.
 Mafolo also remained influential in the ANC's branch in Gauteng province, where he was viewed as a member of the "old guard", also including Amos Masondo and Kgalema Motlanthe, that was set against Mathole Motshekga's upstart faction.